jdee/ios-knob-control/README.md

 ================

 This is a generic, reusable knob control you can insert into any application.
-You may provide custom knob images or use the default images, which may be customized using the tintColor and titles properties.
+You may provide custom knob images or use the customizable default images.
 The control animates rotation of the image in response to one of several configurable gestures from the user.
 The knob has a number of configurable modes:

 - Linear return mode: Like a circular generalization of the UIPickerView control.
   Only certain discrete positions are allowed.
 The knob rotates